Best Egg vs. Upstart Personal Loans (2026): Which Is Better for Your Needs?

 Best Egg and Upstart offer similar application experiences.
 They both allow prospective borrowers to check rates with only a soft credit pull and apply fully online.

 Best Egg advertises funding in as fast as 24 hours.
-However, you'll need full loan approval and good timing (your bank needs to be open and able to quickly deposit the funds).
-According to Best Egg, most borrowers receive funding within 1 to 3 business days after loan verification.
+However, you'll need full loan approval and good timing — your bank needs to be open and able to quickly deposit the funds.
+According to Best Egg, most borrowers receive funding within one to three business days after loan verification.

-Upstart advertises funding in 1 business day, though that timeline is also conditional, with most applicants getting funding 1 to 3 business days after signing their loan application.
+Upstart advertises funding in one business day, though that timeline is also conditional, with most applicants getting funding one to three business days after signing their loan application.

 Both lenders have well-rated mobile apps that let borrowers manage loan payments and apply for additional funding.
 However, Upstart's app is only available on iOS.
 Best Egg ranked higher in the 2025 J.D.
 Power Consumer Lending Satisfaction Survey, though Upstart has the better Trustpilot score.